 Note: If you are dissatisfied with the Commissioner's decision about your taxation objection, you must follow a different appeal process.

 VCAT is an independent body that can review your matter and confirm or vary the Commissioner’s decision on the FHOG application.

-The onus of proving your case is on you and you can do this through your own evidence, evidence from other people and from documents that support your case.
+The onus of proving your case is on you and you can do this through your own evidence, evidence from other people and from documents supporting your case.

 In presenting your case, you can only rely on the grounds set out in your objection unless VCAT consents to rely on new grounds.

-Similarly, the Commissioner can only rely on the grounds on which your objection was disallowed unless VCAT consents to rely on new grounds.
+Similarly, the Commissioner can only rely on the grounds on which your objection was disallowed unless VCAT consents for you to rely on new grounds.

 Request a referral

 If you decide to ask the Commissioner to refer your matter to VCAT, you must lodge your written request with us.